DecklynKern/GBA-Free-Space-Finder/README.md

 # GBA-Free-Space-Finder

-Intended to find free space in a given file, specifically for GBA ROMs.
+Graphical interface intended to find free space in a given file, specifically for GBA ROMs.

 Usage:
 cargo run [path to file]